 Panasonic: lower price than SunPower with comparable efficiency

 The Japanese electronics giant has become one of the most popular panel brands in the U.S., hitting the “sweet spot” between efficiency and affordability for many homeowners.
 Panasonic is only a small margin behind SunPower in terms of efficiency while maintaining a significant edge in terms of cost per watt and mirroring the 25-year product warranty that had helped SunPower stand out for many years.

 Panasonic is known for its dynamic HIT™ technology that gives its products high solar panel efficiency and low temperature coefficient, both of which result in higher electricity production.
 While most solar panels use a single layer of monocrystalline or polycrystalline silicon, HIT™ panels use a combination of monocrystalline and ultra-thin amorphous silicon layers to maximize efficiency and limit heat energy loss.
 The surface of Panasonic’s panels also has a pyramid structure that can reduce reflection and direct more sunlight into the solar cells, maximizing electricity output.

 Headquartered in Guelph, Canada, Canadian Solar offers economy solar panels manufactured in China.
-In our top solar brands comparison, Canadian Solar came in on top in terms of affordability with an impressive $3.05 average cost per watt.
+In our top solar brands comparison, Canadian Solar came in near the top in terms of affordability with an average cost per watt of $3.08.
 In terms of quality and efficiency, Canadian Solar is more of an mid-tier brand and thus it received EnergySage’s Standard panel rating.
 For a larger system that doesn’t require maximum efficiency output, going with a brand like Canadian Solar will be a great choice that will certainly cost less upfront.

 Making a decision, finding the best solar panel system